-• Contractual provisions: firms should have clearly and comprehensively documented contractual arrangements and Service Level Agreements (SLAs) for both intra-group and third party critical shared services which, to the greatest extent possible, remain valid and enforceable in resolution provided there is no default in payment obligations.

-- Management information systems (MIS): MIS should allow for timely reporting on the provision or receipt of critical shared services on a legal entity basis and line of business basis, including information about ownership of assets and infrastructure; pricing; contractual rights and agreements; and outsourcing arrangements.
-Firms' MIS should be able to process and search this information. - Financial resources: intra-group providers of critical shared services should have sufficient financial resources to facilitate operational continuity of critical functions in resolution if necessary or, in the case of third party critical shared services, the service recipient should have sufficient financial resources to ensure that the third party provider continues to be paid.
+- Contractual provisions: firms should have clearly and comprehensively documented contractual arrangements and Service Level Agreements (SLAs) for both intra-group and third party critical shared services which, to the greatest extent possible, remain valid and enforceable in resolution provided there is no default in payment obligations. - Management information systems (MIS): MIS should allow for timely reporting on the provision or receipt of critical shared services on a legal entity basis and line of business basis, including information about ownership of assets and infrastructure; pricing; contractual rights and agreements; and outsourcing arrangements. - Financial resources: intra-group providers of critical shared services should have sufficient financial resources to facilitate operational continuity of critical functions in resolution if necessary or, in the case of third party critical shared services, the service recipient should have sufficient financial resources to ensure that the third party provider continues to be paid.
 This should take into account the stabilisation and restructuring phases of resolution. - Robust pricing structures: pricing for services should be predictable, transparent and set on an arm's length basis with clear links, where relevant, between the original direct cost of the service and the allocated cost.
-The cost structure for services should not be directly or indirectly influenced by the financial performance of the service recipient.
+The cost structure for services should not alter solely as a result of the entry into resolution of the service recipient.
 This is relevant for example for the provision of critical shared services through an intra-group service company (to ensure the service company is financially viable on a standalone basis) or through a regulated entity (to ensure that the documentation could form the basis of an external contract if the regulated entity is restructured in resolution). - Operational resilience and resourcing: critical shared services should be operationally resilient and have sufficient capacity (for example, human resources and expertise) to support the restructuring phase following the failure of a group entity or group entities.
-In any event, the continued provision of critical shared services should not be unduly affected by the failure or resolution of other group entities. - Governance: critical shared services should have their own governance structure and clearly defined reporting lines.
-Governance structures should ensure that provision of critical shared services is possible in resolution without relying on senior staff from business lines that may be wound down or that may no longer form part of the same group.
+In any event, the continued provision of critical shared services should not be unduly affected by the failure or resolution of other group entities. - Governance: critical shared services should have clearly defined governance structures and reporting lines.
+Critical shared services providers should have sufficient governance oversight or planning and contingency arrangements to ensure that services continue to be provided in resolution without relying on senior staff from business lines that may be wound down or that may no longer form part of the same group.
 The governance arrangements relating to critical shared services should be assessed by the firm's internal audit function. - Rights of use and access: access to operational assets by the critical shared services provider, the serviced entities, business units and authorities should not be disrupted by the failure or resolution of any particular group entity.
 In some cases, this may require that operational assets essential to the provision of critical shared services are owned or leased by the same legal entity providing these critical shared services (that is, by the regulated entity or by the intra-group service company, depending on the model used).
 Where this is not the case, contractual provisions to ensure rights of access could be considered.
 Service recipients should not be restricted from using shared assets directly where appropriate.

-4. Cross-border cooperation
+3.4 Cross-border cooperation